raspberrypilearning/3D-scene/en/step_4.md

 To use **Paint Editor** effectively you need to be familiar with the difference between **bitmap** and **vector** graphics.

-In Scratch, vector and bitmap graphics have different **Costume Editors**.
-The default setting is in vector although you can **Convert to Bitmap** if you would prefer to use pen marks to createor develop your sprite costume.
-Both types of graphics have similar tool pallets with the additonal vector tool, **Reshape**,
+In Scratch, the default setting is in vector graphics although you can **Convert to Bitmap** if you would prefer to use pen marks to create or develop your sprite costume.
+Vector and bitmap graphics have different **Costume Editors** with offering similar tools.
+The vector pallete offer the additional tool **Reshape**.

+Using your chosen sprite, go to the **Paint Editor** and zoom in on a bitmap graphic where you you will see the grid of pixels.
+On a vector graphic there are no pixels, just control points.

+--- collapse ---
+---

+title: Bitmap** and vector graphics

+---

 **Bitmap graphics** are made from grids of pixels, the sprite costumes tend to be low resolution (quality) and may appear a little 'blocky', expecially when the graphics is enlarged.

 **Vector graphics** are made up of splines (mathmatical curves) and are stored and drawn with these instructions.
 Vector graphics appear as shapes with a set of control points which means they can be reshaped easily and still keep a high resolution (smooth appearance).

-Try zooming in on a bitmap graphic and you will see the pixels.
-On a vector graphic there are no pixels.

-splines (mathematical curve)
+--- /collapse ---

 --- /task ---

 Make two object for your scenery.
 Click below to design two sprite costumes.